neelkantnewra/AI-and-NN/Term Paper/Readme.md

-# Analysis of L2 and Dropout Regularization in a Single Hidden Layer Neural Network
+# An Analysis of L2 and Dropout Regularization in a Single Hidden Layer Neural Network